 Child sexual exploitation is a form of child abuse and a very serious crime

-Every year fewer young people in the UK start smoking.
-Smoking is dropping fastest of all in those aged 18-24.
+Every year fewer young people in the UK smoke, and more people are quitting.
 Find out how to get help if you, or someone you care for, is smoking.

 Bullying isn't just a problem for young people at school.
 Most people are bullied at some point in their lives.
 But if you are bullied, you can take action.